 From Cartagena at the top of South America across to Rio and Buenos Aires, and down to Santiago.

 Los Gringos are climbing mountains, visiting ancient sites, getting sun burnt in the Caribbean or freezing in Patagonia.

 Generally leaving their footprints along the well trod, sometimes bloody paths of previous eras.

-TESOL ( teach English to speakers of other languages), Teachers are being hired by governments, private schools and universities, to pass on their knowledge of past participles, how to conjugate the verb to be, and regular irregular verbs.
+TESOL ( teach English to speakers of other languages), I prefer Teach English as a second language as TESOL covers a lot more grammar than TEFLEN. (teach English as a Foreign language).
+Teachers are being hired by governments, private schools and universities, to pass on their knowledge of past participles, how to conjugate the verb to be, and regular irregular verbs.

 ..
 Regular irregular verbs.
 Hmmm ok.